saltysystems/overworld/doc/demo.md

 when we start serializing the data over a WebSocket, because we'll need to instruct Overworld what Protobuf message to use.

 We'll take the message verbatim and stuff it into the zone state.
-You may want to modify the message before buffering it, see the extra exercises at the end of the doc.
+In a real application, you may want to modify the message before buffering it!
+For example, you may want to parse it for slash commands, filter it for bad words, or add/remove keys from the message map.

 ```erlang
 handle_rpc(chat_msg, Msg, Session, _Players, State) ->